linnstrand/my-react-notes/Hooks.md

 - Data Transform: useEffects restarts the whole process of deciding what should be on the screen, commit and render when it updates state.
 Transform the data on top level.
 - User events should use use event handlers, not useEffect.
 - For updating state based on props/state. calculate it during render.
-If calculation is expensive, use useMemo (messure with console.time).
+If calculation is expensive, use useMemo (measure with console.time).
 - For resetting states.
 Instead use a key on the component.
 - For adjusting state during render.
 Do it directly in top layer, with a previousValue useState.
 - In chains. use event handler instead.
 Unless it can't be done in event handler, like forms with dependencies between fields.
 - Initializing the app.
-Instead run functons during module initialization before app renders.
+Instead run functions during module initialization before app renders.
 - Subscribing to external store, like a third party library or built-in browser API.
 Instead use `useSyncExternalStore`
-- Fetch data.
-Use framework library or custom hook.
+- Fetch data. useEffect delays data fetching until app is rendered.
+This slows the app by requiring download and render off app before data fetch can be started.
+There is also a risk of "network waterfalls". useEffects means data isn't preloaded or cached, and retried on every mount/umount.
+Risk for race conditions (responses arrives in unexpected order).
+Instead, try to use frameworks built in data fetching mechanisms.
+Libraries like can also do client side cache, see React Query, React Router, useSWR.

 ### If you can't move a function inside the useEffect: